perforce/helix-authentication-service/README.md

 1. Use `docker-compose` to rebuild and start the `svc.doc` container with the new settings (the `build` and `up -d` subcommands are sufficient to rebuild and restart the container).
+1. Configure the extension to use `nameID` as the `name-identifier` value since the SAML response from Okta generally does not have the email field.

 If you have already logged into Okta, be sure to either a) assign that user to the application you just created, or b) log out so you can log in again using